 By the first century B.C., another Tibetan kingdom arose in the Yarlung valley.
 Drigum Tsenpo – the King of Yarlung Kingdom, attempted to remove the influence of “Shang Shung”.
-However, the attempt failed and “Shang Shung” continued to dominate the region until it was annexed by King Songtsen Gampo in the 7th century.
+However, the attempt failed and “Shang Shung” continued to dominate the region until it was annexed by King Songtsen Gampo in the 7th century in Tibet history.

 The Three Dharma Kings were Songtsän Gampo, Trisong Detsen, and Ralpacan.